abelmoricz/Deep-Dream-GUI-w-Image-Classification/README.md

 # Deep Dream GUI with image classification
-I realize this GUI is written a bit clumsily.
+My first public project.
 Criticism is very welcomed.
-My focus was usability and intuitiveness (see User_Guide.pdf for more details)
+The focus was usability and intuitiveness (see User_Guide.pdf for more details)

 Features:
 * Creates Native features; a quick visualization of how a layer and channel are going to distort an image